 Holidays are a time to focus on family and close friends.
 Parties and get-togethers are a hallmark of the season.
 This time of year is especially fun with a baby in the family.

-Deck the halls.
 Holiday decorations provide a whole realm of shapes and textures that you and baby can experience together.
 Here are ways you can use decorations as a way to play with your child:

 - Show baby different shapes.
 As you decorate, name each shape (circle, square, star, ball, etc.) as you put up the various items.
 Let your child touch each non-fragile item and run his fingers around it as you say the shape’s name several times.
 As you and baby pass by these favorites day by day, repeat the shape names to imprint them into baby’s memory.